ifad/clammit/README.md

 set it in the `application-url` configuration option, and omit the header.

 The `max-file-size` setting allows you to specify a maximum file size for scanning.
 If an uploaded file size exceeds this limit, the file will not be scanned.
 This can be specified as a string using units like "KB", "MB", or "GB".
 For example, "10MB" would set the maximum file size to 10 megabytes.
 If this setting is not provided, the default value is 25MB.

+## Metrics

+Clammit can send metrics to a StatsD server.
+To enable this, configure the `statsd-address` and `statsd-namespace` settings in the configuration file.

+Metrics collected include:

+* `scan.response_time` - Histogram of the time taken to process each scan request
+* `scan.failed` - Count of the number of failed scan requests
+* `scan.processed` - Count of the number of processed scan requests
+* `scan.viruses_found` - Count of the number of viruses found

 ## Architecture